borikenmedia/php.html/README.md

 # php.html
-PHP _Helper Librarie For Basic Html Coding
+PHP _Helper Librarie For Basic Html Coding\n
-This PHP _Helper Librarie Allows The user To better Understand The Front-end and Back-end Coding Technologies.
-This Code is a Raw Librarie Writen In PHP 8 and Under Apache2 to better allow the developer to saparate the _html code from the Css Style Code and _Php Server Machine Code.
+This PHP _Helper Librarie Allows The user To better Understand The Front-end and Back-end Coding Technologies.\n This Code is a Raw Librarie Writen In PHP 8 and Under Apache2 to better allow the developer to saparate the _html code from the Css Style Code and _Php Server Machine Code.
-[Small Discusion]
+\n[Small Discusion]\n
 The script is writen in PHP8 and allows to create a html document under a Web server (Local) by creating a small-footprint method with less or none arguments to change its appereance or translated content.
-Some of the perks offered by this type of software implementation is the capacity to eregi_the needed implementation of the overall software parts like enclosures, character (types), and ordering (Sort).
+Some of the perks offered by this type of software implementation is the capacity to eregi_the needed implementation of the overall software parts like enclosures, character (types), and ordering (Sort).\n
-Various of the know software implementations of web reproduction utilizes a similar approach with the diferent variety of sofware content-management-systems, design-patterns (mvc) and haystack-stand-alone minimalist software.
+Various of the know software implementations of web reproduction utilizes a similar approach with the diferent variety of sofware content-management-systems, design-patterns (mvc) and haystack-stand-alone minimalist software.\n